Asymptotic Stability of multi-solitons for $1$d Supercritical NLS: Abstract

-It is well known that solitary waves for this equation are unstable.
-In the pioneering work of Krieger and Schlag \cite{KriegerSchlag}, the asymptotic stability of a solitary wave was established on a codimension-one center-stable manifold.
-In the present paper, using linear estimates developed for one-dimensional matrix charge transfer models in our previous work, \cite{dispanalysis1}, we prove asymptotic stability of multi-solitons on a finite-codimension manifold for $k>\frac{11}{4}$, provided that the soliton velocities are sufficiently separated.
+In this regime solitary waves are spectrally unstable and dispersion is weak.
+In the pioneering work of Krieger and Schlag~\cite{KriegerSchlag}, asymptotic stability of a single soliton was established on a codimension-one center-stable manifold.
+We prove asymptotic stability of well-separated multi-solitons on a finite-codimension center-stable manifold.
+Specifically, for $k>\frac{11}{4}$, perturbations lying on a codimension-$m$ Lipschitz manifold around a superposition of $m$ solitons with distinct velocities converge in $H^1(\mathbb{R})$ to a sum of modulated solitons plus dispersive radiation.

+Due to the comparatively weak dispersion in one dimension, the analysis of multi-soliton dynamics is considerably more delicate.
+Existing full-line asymptotic stability results for multi-solitons in non-integrable dispersive equations treat only two solitons and rely on strong relative velocity assumptions together with additional structural conditions on the nonlinearity.
+Our proof combines a modulation analysis, a refined linear theory for one-dimensional matrix charge transfer models developed in our earlier works~\cite{dispanalysis1,dispanalysis2} together with carefully designed norms that capture the interactions of multiple moving solitons.
+Our result applies to arbitrarily many solitons with the natural power-type nonlinearity in the $L^2$-supercritical regime under the sole requirements of distinct velocities and sufficient spatial separation.